bertmelis/espMqttClient/docs/index.md

 By default, you can publish when the client is not connected.
 If you don't want this, set this to 0.

+### EMC_WAIT_FOR_CONNACK 1

+espMqttClient waits for the CONNACK (connection acknowledge) packet before starting to send other packets.
+The MQTT specification allows to start sending before the broker acknowledges the connection but some brokers don't allow this (AWS for examples doesn't).

 ### EMC_CLIENTID_LENGTH 18 + 1

 The (maximum) length of the client ID.
 (Keep in mind that this is a c-string.
 You need to have 1 position available for the null-termination.)